cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → boolean

 Tests whether a view with the given name exists.
-The name can be either a string or a symbol.
+Takes either a string or a symbol for the view name.

 ### with-column-writers